A LOW CARBON ECONOMY IS THE ONLY FUTURE

 THE ROAD TO NET ZERO

 Nespresso’s reductions and removals contribute to the Nestlé target of net zero by 2050, which is approved by the Science-based Targets initiative (SBTi) and aligned with the Paris Agreement.
-However, we are committed to accelerating our actions and aim to reach net zero by 2035 at the earliest, with a milestone to achieve net-zero emissions in AAA green coffee production in 2030.
-We aim to submit our net-zero targets for SBTi approval in 2023.
+However, we are committed to accelerating our actions and aim to reach net zero by 2035 at the earliest, with a milestone to reduce by -75% GHG emission in Green Coffee by 20302.
+We submitted our net-zero targets to SBTi in October 20233.

 One ongoing challenge we face in reducing emissions, is doing so, at the same time as our business grows.
 Nevertheless, we will continue to take bold actions across our value chain so that we can reduce our GHG emissions by 50% by 2030 vs our 2018 baseline.
 Our net-zero roadmap also includes carbon removals.
 We have long believed in natural climate solutions that benefit both people and the planet.
-That’s why, between 2014 and 2021, we planted six million trees in AAA landscapes, 4.2 million of which will contribute to carbon removal over their lifetime.
+That’s why, between 2014 and 2023, Nespresso and its partners have planted 9 million trees4 in AAA landscapes, 6.9 million of which will contribute to carbon removal over their lifetime.

 AGRICULTURE REPRESENTS THE MOST SIGNIFICANT IMPACT AND THE LARGEST REDUCTION OPPORTUNITY